saintsjd/saintsjd.github.io/_posts/2014-05-12-run-vendored-binaries-on-heroku.md

 ### Note on Installing libgeos PHP bindings on Heroku

-Seems that Heroku needs php shared objects in the folder ```.heroku/php/lib/php/extensions/no-debug-non-zts-20121212```.
-If you compile with libgeos php bindings make sure you grab the ```php/.libs/geos.so``` file and include it in your vendored binary zip file under the ```.heroku/php/lib/php/extensions/no-debug-non-zts-20121212``` file path.

 Use this command to find where php .so extentions are installed:

     php-config --extension-dir

+look for ```geos.so``` in the folder listed and include this in your zip file

+    tar -czvf /app/geos-3.4.2-heroku.tar.gz .heroku/vendor/ .heroku/php/lib/php/extensions/no-debug-non-zts-20131226/geos.so

+Then add ```.heroku/php/etc/php/conf.d/geos.ini with

+    ; GEOS extension
+    extension=geos.so

+Commit all of this to your local source and push to heroku.

 ### Links that helped me figure all of this out: